harshalachaudhari/de.keleya.hiring.skillcheck.backend.public/README.md

 - JWTToken:

+  - We can store the JWT secret to cloud service for eg: AWS Secret Manager and fetch that secret using library function.
+This makes app more secure.
   - Using single access token requires user to relogin after expiration duration.
 And as acess tokens are valid for short time.
   - We can introduce /refresh endpoint and logic for provisioning refresh token(this token have long validity in days) to the user.
   - Upon expiration user will have to just refresh token using refresh API (without Username/Password), this would require use of cookies.